honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 Partner Registration jar to do the encryption.
 It will redirect you to the registration pages after encrypting the user data.

+### Given I am registering an encrypted user at (.\*)

+Additionally, you may add query parameters to the url.
+For example, if you want to use the `obf=acq` registration route, you'd use

+     Given I am registering an encrypted user at obf=acq

 ### When I refresh the page

 This simulates clicking the refresh button on the page.
 This rule can